wojciechdominiak/dragon-slayer/README.md

 The player can perform an attack, a special attack, and heal.

-Special attack is available if player has enough mana.
+Special attack is available if the player has enough mana.

-Heal is available if player has potions.
+Heal is available if the player has potions.

 The dragon always strikes back.